The Story of Bowen

 Our Recent Books

-Forthcoming: Available Spring 2018 In Poetry for Your Sake, his first book of poems, verbal artist Aaron Dunn explores the potential of our shared use of language.
+In I’m Just Saying, his first book of poems, verbal artist Aaron Dunn explores the potential of our shared use of language.
 His work often suggests multiple meanings through first-person reflection on events, memories, and personal struggle.
-Through these honest, empathetic, challenging, and interactive poems, he seeks to inspire us all […]Read More
+Through these honest, empathetic, challenging, and interactive poems, he seeks to inspire us all to discover meaning in the […]Read More

 Ben Utter / Illustrated by Hannah Lloyd Rosell